TyeMcQueen/terraform-google-certificate-map-simple/README.md

     }

 Of course, you probably want to use a less obvious name for your honeypot.
+And the most common use case would only have 2 hostnames: your honeypot and your real service hostname.

 The DNS entries for honeypot.my-domain.com etc. will be managed outside of the module and do not need to be created before you use this module.
 All